-The financial statements of the Urban Renewal Agency of the City of Troutdale for the fiscal year ended June 30, 2021 were audited by Pauly, Rogers and Co., P.C.
+The financial statements of the Urban Renewal Agency of the City of Troutdale for the fiscal year ended June 30, 2023 were audited by Pauly, Rogers and Co., P.C.
 The auditor issued an unmodified opinion, also known as a "clean" opinion with no reservations.
 The Independent Auditors' Report, is page 1, and is presented for your review and acceptance, as Exhibit A. The letter identifies the financial statements, management's responsibility, the auditor's scope and role, and importantly their resulting conclusion opinion of the financial statements.
 The opinion statement is at the bottom of the page.

-The auditors' opinion letter states: "In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Urban Renewal Agency of the City of Troutdale, as of June 30, 2021 and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America."
+The auditors' opinion letter states in the second paragraph: "In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Urban Renewal Agency of the City of Troutdale, a component unit of the City of Troutdale, as of June 30, 2023 and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America."